 While we are not advocating that all employees should earn the same we do believe that reporting the CEO pay ratio is good practice in terms of transparency, accountability and reducing inequality.
 We also wherever possible like companies to show a clear commitment to ensuring a diverse workforce where everyone can thrive.

-We are not prescriptive about how you meet the environmental responsibility component recognising that it is different for every individual organisation.
+We are not prescriptive about how you meet the environmental responsibility component, recognising that it is different for every individual organisation.
 The focus is on identifying your own environmental impact and setting out a plan for minimising it.
-We can recommend consultancies that can assist you with this.

 We do not expect organisations to sign up to the Ethical Trading Initiative and recognise that for non-trading organisations, the Base Code may not seem relevant.